harry-david-brown/sudoku-autoregressive-transformer/README.md

 97.8 | 98.3 | 98.8 | 99.0 | 99.2 | 99.4 | 99.4 | 99.5 | 99.6
 ```

-The gradient from A1 (85.6%) to I9 (99.6%) is direct evidence of the autoregressive weakness.
+The gradient from A1 (85.6%) to I9 (99.6%) is evidence of the autoregressive weakness.
 Early cells are predicted with minimal context, late cells benefit from prior predictions.

-**Hard puzzle (17 givens — hard1 from Norvig):**

-The model produces an invalid solution with duplicate digits in rows, columns, and boxes.
-Completely out of distribution.
-Trained exclusively on 31–36 given puzzles.